youshido-php/GraphQLBundle/README.md

     }
 ```

+### Service method as callable:
-- Ability to pass service method as resolve callable:
+Ability to pass service method as resolve callable:
 ```php
 $config->addField(new Field([
     'name'    => 'cacheDir',